Integer programs with bounded subdeterminants and two nonzeros per row: Integer programs with two nonzero entries per row

 \subsection{Reduction to stable set}

 In the previous sections we have reduced the original integer program to a series of integer programs of the form

-where $G$ is an undirected graph with $\ocp(G) \le \log_2 \Delta$, and $w,\ell,u \in \Z^{V(G)}$, $b \in \Z^{E(G)}$, and $A$ is an edge-vertex incidence matrix of $G$.
+where $A$ is an edge-vertex incidence matrix of an undirected graph $G$ with $\ocp(G) \le \log_2 \Delta$, and $w,\ell,u \in \Z^{V(G)}$, $b \in \Z^{E(G)}$.
 In what follows, we will show that by fixing and translating some variables, we may restrict all variables to only attain values in $\{0,1\}$, in which case we end up with a stable set problem over a subgraph of $G$.
 To this end, we will consider the LP relaxation